+Young's modulus E = 1 and Poisson's ratio $\nu = 0.3$, has been used for the deformable body.
 As in Section 4.1, the performance of the N_2/S_0 method is analysed and the problem is modelled as an elastic quarter of disc with proper boundary conditions.
 The considerations made about the mesh size in Section 4.1 are also valid for the present case.
-The radius of the cylinder is R=1 but modifying its boundary conditions: instead of pressure, a uniform downward displacement $u_y=-0.4$ is applied on the top surface of the cylinder.
-In this large deformation framework the exact solution is unknown: the error of the computed displacement and Lagrange multipliers are studied taking a refined numerical solution as reference.
-The large deformation of the body and computed contact pressure are presented in Figure 6.
-In Figure 7, the displacement and multiplier errors are reported.
-It can be seen that the obtained displacement presents optimal convergence both in L^2 -norm and H^1 -semi-norm; analogously, optimal convergence is also achieved for the computed Lagrange multipliers.
+The radius of the cylinder is R = 1 and the applied pressure P = 0.1 (ten times higher than the one considered in Section 4.1).
+In this large deformation framework the exact solution is unknown: the error of the computed displacement and Lagrange multiplier is studied taking a refined numerical solution as reference.
+Figure 11 shows the final deformation of the elastic body and the computed contact pressure.
+In Figure 12,